-Constantly trying to find shortcuts can send you round in circles, and excitement can cause ignorance toward necessary procedures.
+Constantly trying to rush and find shortcuts can send you round in circles.
+Excitement can be blinding and cause ignorance.
 Moving with the season means finding that path of least resistance.

 “True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient.” – Seneca.

-Harvard Psychologist Shawn Achor showed that professionals who did a gratitude practice at the start of their day improved their productivity and performance.
-A positive mindset at the starting blocks releases dopamine, which increases overall activity.
+Harvard Psychologist, Shawn Achor, found that professionals who did a gratitude practice at the start of their day improved their productivity and performance.
+A positive mindset at the starting block releases dopamine, which increases overall activity.
 There’s no need to wait until you reach the finish line.

 “Were I a nightingale, I would act the part of a nightingale; were I a swan, the part of a swan.” – Epictetus.

-It’s important to have mentors and role-models, but emulation can turn into imitation, and you become a second-rate product.
+It’s important to have mentors and role-models.
+But when emulation turns into imitation, you become a second-rate product.
 Stoicism emphasized a harmony between acceptance and change; the perfect balance between fate and free will.
 It’s the wisdom to know when the leopard can’t change it’s spots, and when you can always teach an old dog new tricks.

 It means embracing your unchangeable quirks and leveraging your uniqueness.
 There will never be another Elvis; the iconic VW Beetle can’t be replaced.
-Figure out what your gifts and talents are, and exploit them.
+Figure out what your gifts and talents are, and bank on them.

 “Rehearse death.
 To say this is to tell a person to rehearse his freedom.
 A person who has learned how to die has unlearned how to be a slave.” – Seneca.

-Confronting the reality of death is liberating.
+Confronting death is liberating.
 Our fight/flight mechanism works to preserve life, to flee from death.
-But it gets triggered long before death enters into the picture–crippling us from stepping outside our comfort zone.
+But it is triggered before any risk of death even enters into the picture—crippling us from stepping outside our comfort zone.

-Stoics stared death in the face and accepted it as a natural part of life; becoming friends with the ‘monster’ defeats it.
+Stoics stare death in the face, and accept it as a natural part of life.
+Becoming friends with the ‘monster’ defeats it.